A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: Introduction Keywords: Hopf structure, permutations, supercharacters, categorification

 While \cite{AIM} and \cite{AT2} began with the representation theory of finite unipotent uppertriangular groups $\UT_n(\FF_q)$ and found a Hopf structure, this paper was motivated by the opposite approach.
 That is, we wanted to find a tower of groups with an associated supercharacter theory that would give us a non-commutative and non-cocommutative Hopf algebra.
 As a test case, we selected the Malvenuto--Reutenauer Hopf algebra

 a graded self-dual Hopf algebra where each graded degree satisfies $\dim(\FQSym_n)=n!$.

 The Malvenuto--Reutenauer Hopf algebra was introduced by Malvenuto in \cite{Malv} with a basis called the fundamental basis.
-It contains many well-known Hopf algebras, such as the Hopf algebra of symmetric functions $\Sym$ \cite{Mac}, the Hopf algebra of non-commutative symmetric functions $\NSym$ \cite{GKal}, Stembridge's peak algebra $\mathfrak{P}$ \cite{Stem97}, and the Lody--Ronco Hopf algebra of planar trees $\mathrm{LR}$ \cite{LR98}.
-Moreover, $\FQSym$ is a natural lift of the Hopf algebra of quasi-symmetric functions $\mathrm{QSym}$ \cite{Ges}.
-Aguiar and Sottile \cite{AS05} studied the structure of Malvenuto--Reutenauer Hopf algebra and produced a new basis, called monomial basis, related to the fundamental basis by M\"{o}bius inversion on the weak order on the symmetric groups.
+It contains many well-known Hopf algebras, such as the Hopf algebra of symmetric functions $\Sym$ \cite{Mac}, the Hopf algebra of non-commutative symmetric functions $\NSym$ \cite{GKal}, Stembridge's peak algebra $\mathfrak{P}$ \cite{Stem97}, and the Loday--Ronco Hopf algebra of planar trees $\mathrm{LR}$ \cite{LR98}.
+Moreover, the Hopf algebra of quasi-symmetric functions $\mathrm{QSym}$ is a quotient of $\FQSym$ \cite{Ges}.
+Aguiar and Sottile \cite{AS05} studied the structure of Malvenuto--Reutenauer Hopf algebra and produced a new basis, called the monomial basis, related to the fundamental basis by M\"{o}bius inversion on the weak order on the symmetric groups.
 They give a geometric description of the monomial basis product structure constants.
 This paper studies a similar basis using a different order on permutations that arises naturally in our setting (see Section \ref{PermutationCharacterStructure}).

 A supercharacter theory is a framework developed by Diaconis--Isaacs \cite{DI} to study the representation theory of a group without requiring full knowledge of the irreducible characters.
 In general, while groups have many such theories, there are not many known constructions that work for arbitrary groups.
 This paper uses the normal lattice supercharacter theory of a finite group $G$ developed by Aliniaeifard in \cite{Al}.
-This theory assigns a supercharacter theory to every sublattice of normal subgroups of $G$; in particular, any set of combinatorial objects that forms a lattice might arise in this way.
+This theory assigns a supercharacter theory to every sublattice of normal subgroups of $G$.
 Our first goal was to find a tower of groups with associated sublattices of normal subgroups indexed by permutations.
 We further decided to focus on abelian groups, since these tend to have more normal subgroups, and we settled on the Lie algebra $\fkut_n(\FF_q)$ of $\UT_n(\FF_q)$ viewed as a finite additive group.
 As an elementary abelian group $\fkut_n(\FF_q)$ has a fairly uninspiring group structure, but the normal lattice supercharacter theory makes the group far more combinatorially compelling.

 The main result (Corollary \ref{MainIsomorphism}) of Section \ref{HopfAlgebraIsomorphism} finds a Hopf algebra isomorphism between $\FQSym$ and a representation theoretic algebra